rojoaldrette/rojoaldrette.github.io/research/papers/aiyagari.md

 ## What I found difficult

-Things that initially confused you.
+Things that took you time to understand.

 ---

 ## My criticism

-Your own assessment of the paper.
+Your assessment of the paper.

 ---